 Varies; smooth, veined, waxy, cupped, heavily puckered, ruffled, or curled and twisted.
 Choose from a wide variety of hosta leaf colors, patterns and shapes:

-- Shades from apple green to dark spruce, sunny yellow, and grayish-blue
+- Shades from apple green to dark spruce, sunny yellow, grayish-blue, and blue-green leaves

 - Variegated with white or gold edges or centers

 - Shapes from long and narrow to wide and heart shaped

 When to plant:

 Plant in spring when new shoots appear.
 This is also a good time to divide and transplant established clumps.
 However, early fall is also an option, especially if you want your plants to look more established come spring.

 Where to plant:

 Generally, hostas prefer to be out of direct sunlight.
 Most will tolerate morning sun, but need shade during the hottest part of the day.
 They are often planted beneath trees, but don’t like competition from shallow-rooted trees.

 How to plant:

 Hostas grow best in good loamy soil that is enriched with organic matter, such as compost.

 It often takes four to five years for plants to mature, and division usually isn't necessary before this time.
 When dividing hostas in spring, wait for the "eyes" to pop out from the soil so you can distinguish how many there are and where to make a cut.
 If you divide in fall, make sure you give the roots enough time to reestablish before cold weather.

 Deer devour hostas; regular use of different repellents can help, or install deer fencing.(Learn more about how to keep deer away.)